vikrant-vikrant/SpaceX/README.md

 - **Responsive Design :** Optimized for mobile, tablet, and desktop.
 - **Dynamic Content :** Utilizes dynamic routing to present updated SpaceX launch information.
 - **Interactive UI Elements :** Engaging visuals and animations similar to the original site.
-- **Server-Side Rendering :** Uses EJS templates for efficient rendering.
+- **Smooth scrolling :** Uses Locomotive Scroll for smooth scrolling.
-- **RESTful API Integration :** Seamlessly fetches and displays real-time data.
 - **Modern Styling :** Custom CSS with a maintainable, clean codebase.

 ## Built With 🛠️